 Environmental and Mental Health Effects

 Studies show that 33% of teens experience problems at home, school, work or in the community stemming from substance abuse.
 At home teens can face conflict with parents or siblings, which can eventually result in a lack of trust.
 At school, substance use disorders negatively impact performance in and out of the classroom, contributing to poor grades and excessive absences.
 This often leads to failure to progress into the next grade level or graduate.
-Teens can face problems in the community when engaging in legal issues or are stigmatized, affecting the teens mental state.
+Teens can face problems in the community from legal issues or stigmatization, affecting their mental state.

 Teens who abuse drugs and alcohol historically demonstrate higher rates of mental health issues including anxiety, depression, bipolar disorder, and schizophrenia.
 About 30% of adolescent suicides are attributed to depression, aggravated by drug or alcohol abuse.
 Research also shows that heavy marijuana users are more likely than non-users to be diagnosed with schizophrenia later in life.